ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 4. Two semicolons.
 They mark the end of the code block.

 Bash checks patterns of the `case` blocks one by one.
 If the string matches the first pattern, Bash executes its code block.
-Then it skips other patterns.
-Instead, Bash executes the command that follows the `case` statement.
+Then it skips other patterns and executes the command that follows the `case` statement.

 The `*` pattern without quotes matches any string.
 It is usually placed at the end of the `case` statement.
 The corresponding code block handles cases when none of the patterns match the string.
 It usually indicates an error.